What is a Discretionary Housing Payment? (DHP)

 A DHP can be paid to you if:

 - you already get housing benefit or Universal Credit (UC) housing costs

 - there is a shortfall between the housing benefit or UC housing costs you receive and the rent you have to pay yourself, and

 - you are having difficulty paying the shortfall.

 This can include where your housing benefit has been reduced due to recent changes in the benefit laws, such as the ‘bedroom tax’, the ‘benefit cap’ or changes to the rules in local housing allowance.
 It may also be paid if your housing benefit or UC housing costs have reduced because you have grown up children (or non-dependents) living with you.

 In certain situations, a DHP can also be paid to cover a rent deposit, rent in advance or removal costs for a property that you are yet to move into.
 Your local council may make a payment to help prevent you becoming homeless.
 In some situations, payments can also be made to help with rent arrears.

-The council will usually take into account any special circumstances that contribute to your financial difficulties, for example;
+The council will usually take into account any special circumstances that contribute to your financial difficulties, for example if:

 - you have to pay child maintenance